 While planning your email campaign, one of the first things you should look at is your email infrastructure.
 The way you allocate your IPs can greatly affect your email deliverability.

 Do not make the mistake of owning dozens of IPs.

 This is a tactic that is commonly used by spammers.
 Usually, they try to send emails using different IP addresses.
 A lot of times these addresses do not match the IP address that appears in the sent column.

 ISPs can detect such mismatches easily.
 Even if spammers rotate the IPs continuously to send large volumes of email, it might not help.
 When ISPs detect this, they tend to block an entire range of IP.

-To protect your reputation score and increase email deliverability, it is advisable to authenticate your domain.
+To protect your reputation score and increase email deliverability, it is advisable to authenticate your domain and email provider.
 You can also read up about Sender Policy Framework to understand how to take an anti-spam approach.

 4. Use a Double Opt-In Process